Massage therapy practice business plan for your own salon

 HealCo Relaxing Center will be a sole proprietorship owned by Susan Frank.
 Susan is a licensed massage therapist from Florida who has been in this industry for the last ten years.
 Susan is adept in a variety of massage styles, and in tailoring each massage to the specific needs and preferences of clients.
 She is particularly expert in Integrated Breathing, Shiatsu, Sports Massage, Deep Tissue, Reiki, Watsu, Reflexology, and Acupressure.

-The business is being started due to Susan’s passion to serve the society by using her exceptional physical therapy skills.
+The massage therapy business plan is being started due to Susan’s passion to serve the society by using her exceptional physical therapy skills.
 The second reason is to make profits in this industry by providing unparalleled massage therapy services to the clients.

-The first thing to do before you start thinking about how to start a physical therapy business is to develop a business plan.
-You can also take help from this business plan template massage therapy.
+The first thing to do before you start thinking about how to start a physical therapy business is to develop a business plan for a massage therapist.
+You can also take help from this massage business plan template.
 After this phase, you can start executing the planned steps.
 As the next phase, Susan will procure and enhance an existing therapy center in downtown Manhattan which ceased to function two months ago.
 Since the facility was previously used as a therapy center so the cost of inventory is cut down and the biggest expense will be incurred on the renovation work.
 The costs for the startup are as follows:

 The detailed startup requirements are given below: